Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Methods

 The probability of true positive classification is, unfortunately, not directly estimable from the observed scores $y_{ij}$, unless we know the true latent ability $\gamma_i$ of each applicant.
 To deal with this hindrance, we propose a quantile approximation that allows us to estimate the true positive classification probability indirectly.
 Specifically, we leverage distributional assumptions of the measurement model (Equation~\ref{eq:model}), our ability to estimate the populational parameters of the measurement model, and one peculiarity of the selection procedure: the fact that we set the unconditional probability of the applicant with high ability, $P(A)$ and the unconditional probability of the applicant selected, $P(S)$, when designing the selection procedure.

-In selection procedures the high ability applicants are defined by their ranking on the latent ability $\gamma$.
+In selection procedures, the high-ability applicants are defined by their ranking on the latent ability $\gamma_i$.
 However, we only measure the observed scores $y_{ij}$ when performing the selection.
-According to the measurement model, the observed scores $y_{ij}$ are an imprecise reflection of the latent abilities $\gamma_i$ which is disturbed by the measurement error $\sqrt{\sigma_\epsilon}$.
+According to the measurement model, the observed scores $y_{ij}$ are an imprecise reflection of the latent abilities $\gamma_i$, which is disturbed by some measurement error with variance $\sigma^2_\epsilon$.
 The $J$ observed scores of each applicant are usually aggregated into a mean score $\Bar{y}_i$ with the resulting measurement error $\sigma_\epsilon/\sqrt{J}$.
-Importantly, the latent abilities $\gamma$ and the random variable of the aggregated scores $\Bar{Y}$ are jointly distributed with bivariate normal density:
+Importantly, the latent abilities $\gamma_i$ and the random variable of the aggregated scores $\Bar{y}_i$ are jointly distributed with bivariate normal density:

 \parencite[e.g.,][pp. 258-259]{searle2006variance}.